Blood Transfusion Side Effects

 These untoward effects of blood transfusions are considered side effects.

 Blood transfusions could be likened to chemotherapy.
 A blood transfusion will only improve outcomes when used in the right patient for the right indication and in the right dose.
-Many doctors take a carte blanche or blank cheque approach to blood transfusions.
+Many doctors take a carte blanche or blank check approach to giving blood transfusions.

 This begs the question, Why?